fltk/fltk/README.Wayland.txt

 Package installation command: sudo yum install <package-name ...>

-4.3 FreeBSD
+3.3 FreeBSD
 -----------

-The Wayland platform is known to work with FreeBSD version 13.1 and the sway compositor.
+The Wayland platform is known to work with FreeBSD version 13.1 and the Sway compositor.

-These packages are necessary to build the FLTK library and the sway compositor: git autoconf pkgconf xorg urwfonts gnome glew seatd sway dmenu-wayland dmenu evdev-proto
+These packages are necessary to build the FLTK library and use the Sway compositor: git autoconf pkgconf xorg urwfonts gnome glew seatd sway dmenu-wayland dmenu evdev-proto

 Package installation command: sudo pkg install <package-name ...>